 1) We forget what it’s like to be a child or a teenager

 As parents, we may ask our children to do things that even an older child would find difficult.
 We expect too much from our child or our teen.
 Somehow in growing up ourselves, we forget what it was like to be a child ourselves.
 We may have unrealistic expectations.
 We forget our child or teen doesn’t have as much life experience as we do and we expect them to have the maturity and insight of an older person.

 When our teen or child makes a mistake we take it personally. we are shocked they get things wrong, they trip and rip their pants or we see them as being defiant.
 We forget making and learning from our mistakes is part of life and we have made our share of mistakes.
 When we criticize and blame we break the trust in our relationship with our children.
 We sometimes forget how painful angry words, insults, and blame can be to a child or a teenager.
 And then we get angry when their feelings get hurt.

 Sometimes we forget how a cuddle, a hug, or an encouraging word can help our children and teens heal and thrive.
 Too often we forget to connect with our teens because we think “they don’t need us” or “they just want to be alone”.
 And nothing could be further from the truth.
 While teens may want to hang out more with their peers they still need you present and engaged in their lives.

-Reach out to Greg or Kelly at https://family-therapy.ca if you need to chat about the challenges your child or teen may be facing.
+Reach out to our child and youth psychotherapists if you need to chat about the challenges your child or teen may be facing.